Sacramento Seminar

 The Sacramento Seminar began in 1983 and gets its name from the three founders who served together for years in Sacramento in the California Legislature: Assembly Minority Leader Paul Priolo, Assembly Speaker Pro Tempore John T. Knox, and State Senator John Francis Foran.

-Paul Priolo is retired and lives in Sonoma with his wife Beate, whom he met when he was a guest of the German government.
-He graduated from Lincoln High School in San Francisco and served in the Navy in World War II.
+Paul Priolo graduated from Lincoln High School in San Francisco and served in the Navy in World War II.
 He then graduated from San Mateo Jr. College and U.C.
 Berkeley.
 Mr. Priolo had a long and distinguished career in business, government and politics.
 While still the owner and operator of a retail establishment, he chaired a major civic project to revitalize the city of Santa Monica's central business district.
 In 1966, he was rewarded for his efforts and elected to the California Legislature.
 This was the same year Ronald Reagan was elected governor; both men were residents of Pacific Palisades.
 As an Assemblyman, Mr. Priolo rose to the highest partisan position, serving three and one half years as Republican Leader.
 He retired from the Legislature in 1980.
 Until 1995, when he retired, he had his own lobbying and government relations business.
-In retirement, Mr. Priolo travels often to visit family in Germany and Italy.
-He has a passion for walking, reading, and family which includes three married children and six grandchildren.
+In retirement, Mr. Priolo travelled often to visit family in Germany and Italy.
+He had a passion for walking, reading, and family, which included three married children and six grandchildren.
+Mr. Priolo passed away peacefully in 2018 at the age of 91.